conda/conda-docs/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

     > set SSL_NO_VERIFY=1
     > conda skeleton pypi a_package
     > set SSL_NO_VERIFY=

 It is recommended to unset this environment variable immediately after use since some other tools may recognize it when you still want verified SSL connections.

-Using this feature will cause ``conda skeleton`` to emit warnings to STDERR.
+Using this feature will cause ``requests`` to emit warnings to STDERR about insecure settings.
+As long as you know (or have been advised by your IT department) that what you're doing is safe, it's OK to ignore these warnings.

 .. _`help1`: